Which version of your SharePoint document is being read the most?

 In the example below, we are sending the 'Staff Handbook' to 'All Employees'.

 Now that the document is configured to be assigned to the 'SP24 - Management' group; DocRead needs to be instructed to create a task for each person.
 This can be achieved by either waiting for a Timer Job to run, or by manually kicking it off via a menu option available at the site level!

 How to confirm a document

-Obviously the next step is for an end-user (who is a member of the ‘SP24 – Management’ group).
+The next step is for an end-user (who is a member of the 'All Employees' group) to access, read and confirm.
 This can be done easily with DocRead by using the screen below:

 How to compare the performance of your documents across 2 versions or a document

 Now to the point of the post!
 So now we know how to publish with DocRead and how and an end-user would confirm (sign) it, it's time to put our administrators cap on!
 At this point we need to mention document versions in SharePoint.

 In the old file share world, you would create a document called "Document ABC v1.doc" and then "Document ABC v2.doc" and so on.
 SharePoint improves this story vastly!
 A SharePoint document library (the container for your documents) can be configured to support multiple versions of a document.